-- Each intern must videotape at least one complete lesson. - The intern and the mentor teacher will view the lesson and reflect/provide feedback, using the school observation tool or Compass. - A copy of the lesson plan and all feedback/reflection must be placed in the Capstone Review Folder.

-• Integrated/Merged Program: Student teachers will videotape a lesson of a small group that includes at least one student with an IEP.
+- Each student teacher must videotape at least one complete lesson. - The student teacher and cooperating teacher will view the lesson and reflect/provide feedback, utilizing Compass. - A copy of the lesson plan and all feedback/reflection must be placed in the capstone review folder.
+Integrated/Merged Program: Student teachers will videotape a lesson of a small group that includes at least one student with an IEP.
 In addition, the student teacher will write a reflection that relates the planning and delivery of the lesson to the Council for Exceptional Children (CEC) Standards.

-Weekly Log of Hours (Forms 8 & 9)
+Weekly Log of Hours (Forms 8 and 9)

-- Interns are required to record all teaching hours on the appropriate form weekly. - At the 3-Way Conferences conducted at the middle and end of the semester, the college coordinator will review all hours. - The intern, college coordinator and mentor teacher will sign in the appropriate places. - This data must also be submitted electronically, via Live Text, at the end of semester. - A signed copy must be submitted in the Capstone Review Folder.
+- Student teachers are required to record all teaching hours on the appropriate form weekly. - At the 3-Way Conferences conducted at the middle and end of the semester, the college coordinator will review all hours. - The student teacher, college coordinator and cooperating teacher will sign in the appropriate places. - This data must also be submitted electronically, via Live Text, at the end of the semester. - A signed copy must be submitted in the capstone review folder.

-Mid and End of Semester Evaluations (Forms 10 & 11)
+Mid-Semester and End-of-Semester Evaluations (Forms 10 and 11)

-- Mentor teachers and college coordinators are to complete evaluations, both at mid-semester and at the end of the semester. - A 3-Way Conference will be conducted, during which the college coordinator, mentor teacher and intern discuss the intern's progress. - Summative and formative evaluations will be reviewed and signed. - Original documents will be placed in the Capstone Review Folder. - Integrated/Merged Program: Cooperating teachers include both general and special education teachers.
+- Cooperating teachers and college coordinators are to complete evaluations, both at mid-semester and at the end of the semester (Forms 10 & 11). - A 3-Way Conference will be conducted, during which the college coordinator, cooperating teacher and student teacher discuss the student teacher's progress. - Summative and formative evaluations will be reviewed and signed. - Original documents will be placed in the capstone review folder.

+Integrated/Merged Program: Cooperating teachers include both general and special education teachers.